 SOC 2 Certified

 Skilljar is committed to maintaining the security of its customers’ information.
-Skilljar has completed a Service Organization Controls 2 Type II (SOC 2 Type II) audit with a 3rd-party evaluator (Grant Thornton) certified by The American Institute of CPAs (AICPA).
+Annually, Skilljar completes a Service Organization Controls 2 Type II (SOC 2 Type II) audit with an independent 3rd-party evaluator certified by The American Institute of CPAs (AICPA).
 This audit uses the Trust Services Principles, published by the AICPA, to evaluate the effectiveness of a service organization’s controls.

 More information on SOC 2 reports can be found here.